izumiFinance/izumi-docs/docs/source/iZiSwap/SDK/examples/liquidity_manager/mint.rst

     }

-10.  estimate gas (optional)
+10. Estimate gas (optional)
 -----------------------------
-of course you can skip this step if you donot want to limit gas
+You can skip this step if you do not want to limit gas.

 .. code-block:: typescript
     :linenos: